When will I see you again? Sport bids to step out of virus shadow - France 24

 -- The European Tour is set to return at the British Masters from July 30.

--- Three of the world's top 10 women (Park Sung-hyun - 3, Kim Sei-young - 6, Lee Jeong-eun - 10) teed off in South Korea on Thursday at the domestic showpiece KLPGA Championship at the Lakewood Country Club in Yangju, northeast of Seoul.
+-- Three of the world's top 10 women (Park Sung-hyun - 3, Kim Sei-young - 6, Lee Jeong-eun - 10) teed off in South Korea last week at the domestic showpiece KLPGA Championship at the Lakewood Country Club in Yangju, northeast of Seoul.

 CYCLING